jwrsimons77/brandlaunch/README.md

 ## 🎯 Next Steps

 1. ✅ Deploy to Netlify
-2. ✅ Replace BRAND_NAME with your actual brand name
+2. ✅ Replace AORO with your actual brand name (if you rebrand)
 3. ✅ Update colors and fonts
 4. ✅ Add your images
 5. ✅ Configure custom domain